 A Weekend In San Francisco’s Mission District is a slideshow from The New York Times.

 The San Francisco Chronicle has published newly discovered color photos documenting the destruction of the 1906 San Francisco Earthquake.
 These are not manually tinted ones — they are one of the earliest actual color photographs.
-You can see s slideshow of the photos here, and read an article about them here.
+You can read an article about them here – and see them, too.

 When the Golden Gate Bridge Opened, 74 Years Ago is a video and slideshow from The Atlantic.